 literally “restricted espresso” and is essentially a “short” shot and even more concentrated than a normal espresso.
 Many coffee aficionados believe this to be the ideal espresso.

-made by pouring a shot of espresso into a coffee cup and then adding hot water.
+Is made by pouring a shot of espresso into a coffee cup and then adding hot water.
 Americano’s can be made with one, two, or even three shots.
 The name is said to originate from World War II, when Americans ordered coffee in Italian cafes.

-Because they wanted coffee that was similar to what they drank back home — not the typical Italian espresso — they would have the baristas add hot water to dilute it.
+They wanted coffee that was similar to what they drank back home — not the typical Italian espresso — they would have the baristas add hot water to dilute it.

 An espresso (or double espresso) shot poured on top of the hot water.
 Its incorrect to add the water to the espresso shot for risk of dissipating the crema.